Friday October 13 – To Bruges

 There are things that by a certain age you should probably know.
 Like the fact that you can’t hum while pinching your nose.
 Or that Humphrey Bogart never actually said “Play it again Sam” in Casablanca.
 And that car headlights are asymmetrical.

 We had another beer in Charlie Rockets, a rather gaudy backpacker bar, where the beer of choice was served in a 33ml measure, given that it was 8% volume.
 After which it was time for dinner.
 I like to be spontaneous and eat wherever we can find a table, which usually means the less popular/empty places.
-Sue, sensibly, likes to book ahead.
+The Good Lady, sensibly, likes to book ahead.
 So while I’d taken care of all travel and accommodation arrangements, she’d had the prescience to actually book a table at a restaurant, Diligence.
 And very nice it was too.

 Upon checking whether my moules marinieres came with fries, the waiter said with a smile “This is Belgium.
 Everything comes with fries.”
 For a nation that is frequently lampooned for having contributed little to the world stage, the Belgians are very proud of what they can lay claim to, i.e., strong beers, waffles and fries.